nicholasamorim/pyrad2/README.md

 See the [Getting Started guide](https://nicholasamorim.github.io/pyrad2/getting_started/) for a better overview.

 There are a few examples in the `examples` folder.
+You can either install pyrad2 and use the examples or clone the repo.
+If you clone the repo, make commands are useful.

-The easiest way to start a server is by running `make test_server_async`.
+The easiest way to start a server is by running `make server`.
 This will run the example server in `examples/server_async.py`.

-If you want to see a request in action, leave the server running, open another terminal and type `make test_auth`.
+If you want to see a request in action, leave the server running, open another terminal and type `make auth`.
+Several other commands are available such as `make server_radsec`, `make server_coa`, `make_acct`, etc.

 # Tests